Different Types of Facelift And Neck Lift

 5. Mid Facelift

 Dr Turner will create two vertical incisions on either side of your face behind your hairline.
 He will then secure the SMAS and pull it higher.
 The excess skin will be removed and incisions will be closed with the help of the sutures.
-The entire procedure is completed in less than two hours.
-The cheek lift surgery can be similar to a mini-facelift.

 6. Brow Lift or Forehead Lift Surgery